nkhaja/bench_rest/README.md

 3. quit: exits the app

-To these commands either type the name of the command i.e. 'total_blanace' or enter digit corresponding to the command i.e. '1' will give you the total_balance
+To execute these commands either type the name of the command i.e. 'total_blanace' or enter the digit corresponding to the command i.e. '1' will give you the total_balance